mattmccray/chibi/.github/CONTRIBUTING.md

 # Contributing Guidelines
-Thanks for wanting to help out with Chota!
+Thanks for wanting to help out with Chibi!
 We appreciate it very much.
 We decided to outline a couple of things, in order to make your contributing process as smooth as possible.

 **Steps**
 1. [Find an Issue](#find-an-issue)